Coulsdon: Coulsdon (Formerly Smitham Bottom or Smitham)

 In the early 19th century, the present-day location of Coulsdon was occupied by a coaching inn called the Red Lion and its associated green (Lion Green), but few other buildings.
 Smitham Bottom was a geographical feature in the form of a chalk valley running between the Red Lion and Purley.
 The coach route between London and Brighton ran through this depression and, in 1841, the London and Brighton Railway completed construction of a railway along it.

 With the arrival of Coulsdon (now Coulsdon South) railway station in 1889 and the commencement of work on the Cane Hill asylum, accommodation near the site was required by workers and residential development started in the area.
 The village initially took the name of Smitham Bottom or Smitham.
 The population expanded and soon overtook that of the original settlement to the south-east.
-Despite strong opposition from local residents the village of Smitham Bottom was officially re-named Coulsdon by the GPO, while the older village became Old Coulsdon.
+Despite strong opposition from local residents the village of Smitham Bottom was officially renamed Coulsdon by the GPO, while the older village became Old Coulsdon.
 The former site of the Red Lion inn is currently occupied by an Aldi store.

 Most retail and commerce is set beside the Brighton Road which, until 2006, also carried the A23, a major route from London to Brighton.
 Since 2006 the A23 bypasses the town centre and runs along the Coulsdon relief road (Farthing Way).

 The soil is dry, and water was obtained even in 1912 by deep wells here in the chalk.
 This dry valley in the chalk has a watercourse below, the water of which until the 16th century occasionally in times of flood ran here but after this, inexplicably, waits to break out as far as at the foot of the chalk in Croydon and Beddington.

-Coulsdon has two railway stations, Coulsdon South and Coulsdon Town served by both semi-fast and stopping services, giving Coulsdon a bustling, busy setting for economic life.
+Coulsdon has two railway stations, Coulsdon South and Coulsdon Town.